Pacifique16/Mobile-Assignment-III-EmployeeMS/README.md

 - **Database**: SQLite

 ## 🔮 Future Enhancements
-- ~~SQLite database for persistent storage~~ ✅ Implemented

 - 🔍 Search and filter functionality
 - 📷 Employee photo upload
-- ~~Edit and delete employee records~~ ✅ Implemented
 - 📊 Department statistics and analytics
-- ~~Export employee data to CSV/PDF~~ ✅ CSV Implemented
 - 🔔 Push notifications for updates
 - ☁️ Cloud sync with Firebase

 ## 📝 License

-© Copyright 2025 Pacifique Harerimana
+© Copyright 2026 Pacifique Harerimana

 This project is for educational purposes as part of AUCA Mobile Programming coursework.
 Feel free to fork and learn from it, but please give credit where it's due.

----

 ## ⭐ Show Your Support